timlawn/timlawn.github.io/_posts/2025-01-01-beginners-guide-to-react-analysis.md

 A few key points to remember:

+**What REACT does NOT show:** Direct measures of neurotransmitter function. fMRI lacks the molecular specificity to measure these directly.

-**What REACT maps show:** How each brain region's BOLD signal correlates with the temporal dynamics of regions highly enriched in a particular receptor.
+**What REACT does show:** How each brain region's BOLD signal correlates with the temporal dynamics of regions highly enriched in a particular receptor.
 Positive values indicate functional coupling; negative values indicate anti-correlation.

-**What REACT does NOT show:** Direct measures of neurotransmitters. fMRI lacks the molecular specificity to measure these directly
+This is a helpful lens through which to view connectivity which can help bring it closer to molecular and neurobiological mechanisms.

 **Statistical considerations:** The same principles apply as with standard fMRI: correct for multiple comparisons (ideally, Bonferroni correcting across molecular systems), consider sample size, and validate findings in independent cohorts when possible.

 ## Common Pitfalls and Tips

 **Template quality matters:** Use high-quality, well-validated PET templates from adequate sample sizes.
-Poor templates yield poor results.
+Poor templates yield poor results (💩 in 💩 out)

 **Multiple systems:** When including multiple molecular templates simultaneously (strongly recommended), they're all estimated together in Stage 1, accounting for spatial overlap between systems.
 This can run into challenges of collinearity.
-Variance inflation factors (VIF) can help assess this for your combination of PET maps, with values >5 often suggested to be problematic.
+Variance inflation factors (VIF) can help assess this for your combination of PET maps, with values >5 often suggested to be problematic [<a href="#ref9">9</a>].
 In practice, strategically selecting PET maps with distinct spatial distributions helps minimize collinearity issues and will maximise your chance of success.

 **Interpretation isn't causation:** This is worth reiterating.
 Finding changes in, say, a serotonin-enriched network doesn't *prove* serotonin is causally involved.
 It suggests this is a useful framework for understanding the effects, but additional evidence (pharmacological challenges, PET studies, etc.) strengthens causal claims.